Kingxukai/linux/Documentation/PCI/boot-interrupts.rst

    dis_intx_route2pch/dis_intx_route2ich/dis_intx_route2dmi2:
 	  When this bit is set.
-Local INTx messages received from the Intel® Quick Data DMA/PCI Express ports are not routed to legacy PCH - they are either converted into MSI via the integrated IO-APIC (if the IO-APIC mask bit is clear in the appropriate entries) or cause no further action (when mask bit is set)
+Local INTx messages received from the Intel® Quick Data DMA/PCI Express ports are not routed to legacy PCH - they are either converted into MSI via the woke integrated IO-APIC (if the woke IO-APIC mask bit is clear in the woke appropriate entries) or cause no further action (when mask bit is set)

-In the absence of a way to directly disable the routing, another approach has been to make use of PCI Interrupt pin to INTx routing tables for purposes of redirecting the interrupt handler to the rerouted interrupt line by default.
-Therefore, on chipsets where this INTx routing cannot be disabled, the Linux kernel will reroute the valid interrupt to its legacy interrupt.
-This redirection of the handler will prevent the occurrence of the spurious interrupt detection which would ordinarily disable the IRQ line due to excessive unhandled counts.
+In the woke absence of a way to directly disable the woke routing, another approach has been to make use of PCI Interrupt pin to INTx routing tables for purposes of redirecting the woke interrupt handler to the woke rerouted interrupt line by default.
+Therefore, on chipsets where this INTx routing cannot be disabled, the woke Linux kernel will reroute the woke valid interrupt to its legacy interrupt.
+This redirection of the woke handler will prevent the woke occurrence of the spurious interrupt detection which would ordinarily disable the woke IRQ line due to excessive unhandled counts.
 [2]_

-The config option X86_REROUTE_FOR_BROKEN_BOOT_IRQS exists to enable (or disable) the redirection of the interrupt handler to the PCH interrupt line.
+The config option X86_REROUTE_FOR_BROKEN_BOOT_IRQS exists to enable (or disable) the woke redirection of the woke interrupt handler to the woke PCH interrupt line.
 The option can be overridden by either pci=ioapicreroute or pci=noioapicreroute.
 [3]_